wgxli/piano-transcription/README.md

 Performance
 -----------
-Under my own benchmarks, the system achieves an 80% f-measure on the MAPS piano dataset, which, to the best of my knowledge, was on par with general (i.e. no per-piano fine-tuning)
+Under my own benchmarks (using the standard `mir_eval` tool), the consistently system achieves an 80% f-measure on the MAPS piano dataset, which, to the best of my knowledge, was on par with general (i.e. no per-piano fine-tuning)